byu-cce270/content/docs/unit2/04_dictionaries/dict_hw.md

 **Purpose:** Learn how to create a dictionary and how to call information from it.

 ## Instructions

 1. First, make a copy of the starter sheet here: <a href="https://colab.research.google.com/github/byu-cce270/content/blob/main/docs/unit2/04_dictionaries/dictionaries_hw.ipynb" target="_blank"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 2. Rename it something like "[Your Name] HW 2.5 - Dictionaries"

+In this assignment, you will be creating a dictionary and using it to calculate the cost of materials and shipping.
+The dictionary will contain the cost of each material per ton and the cost to ship each material per mile.
+You will then use this dictionary to calculate the total cost of a shipment of materials.

 ---

 #### Part 1

-1. In the first code block, make a dictionary called MaterialsDictionary.
+In the first code block, make a dictionary called MaterialsDictionary.
 Use the following keys and their corresponding values to populate the dictionary:

    | Key      | Value                                |
    |----------|--------------------------------------|